 History and Presidential Orders

 At nearly 23 million, people of Hispanic or Latino ethnicity represented fifteen percent of the U.S. labor force in 2011.
-U.S. labor force projections show that by 2018 Hispanics and/or Latinos will comprise eighteen percent of the labor force.
+U.S. labor force projections show that by 2018 Hispanic and/or Latino employees will comprise eighteen percent of the labor force.

 - In 1970, President Nixon issued a comprehensive Sixteen-Point Federal Employment Plan aimed at increasing Hispanic representation in the Federal workforce.

 - In 1973, the 16-point plan was renamed “Spanish-Speaking Program” to emphasize bilingual skills; and in 1978, the program was again renamed to what it is known as today, the “Hispanic Employment Program” (HEP).